susactriade/susactriade/README.md

 Pr Karim SACRE, Dr Christophe DESTERKE, Dr Ama GASSAMA

 ## Method
-suscactriade is a R-package software which allow to perform intersection with an input gene list and the Susac syndrome litterature by taking in account the symptomatic triad of the disease.
+"susactriade" is a R-package software which allow to perform intersection with an input gene list and the Susac syndrome litterature by taking in account the symptomatic triad of the disease.
+With different MESH term queries around these sumptomatic triad, susactrade software target 3.341.156 articles in NCBI database when he was created on May 10th, 2018.